mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 that describe their base mental and physical potential.
 The basic characteristics for a human are:

-Strength (Str): Strength (Str): A character’s physical strength, fi tness and forcefulness.
+Strength (Str): Strength (Str): A character's physical strength, fi tness and forcefulness.
 Dexterity (Dex): Dexterity (Dex): Physical co-ordination and agility, reflexes.
-A character’s Dexterity affects his accuracy in ranged combat and his reaction speed.
+A character's Dexterity affects his accuracy in ranged combat and his reaction speed.
-Endurance (End): Endurance (End): A character’s ability to sustain damage, stamina and determination.
-A character’s resilience is based on his Endurance score, so a character with a low Endurance score will be very vulnerable in a fi refi ght.
+Endurance (End): Endurance (End): A character's ability to sustain damage, stamina and determination.
+A character's resilience is based on his Endurance score, so a character with a low Endurance score will be very vulnerable in a fi refi ght.
-Intelligence (Int): Intelligence (Int): A character’s intellect and quickness of mind.
+Intelligence (Int): Intelligence (Int): A character's intellect and quickness of mind.
 Intelligence is used in a great many skill checks.
-Education (Edu): Education (Edu): A measure of a character’s learning and experience.
+Education (Edu): Education (Edu): A measure of a character's learning and experience.
 Education is also used in a great many skill checks.
-Social Standing (Soc): Social Standing (Soc): A character’s place in society.
+Social Standing (Soc): Social Standing (Soc): A character's place in society.
 Characters with a high Social Standing can claim a noble title in the Imperium and will fi nd life much easier thanks to their reputation and contacts.